 Step 2: Register as work-seeker

-- work experience; (names of earlier employers and what you did)
+- Work experience: names of employers and what you did.

 Step 6: Keep your details updated